decis-bench/febench/README.md

 3. Start the target system

-4. Update the settings in the configuration file (./conf/conf.properties)
+4. Rename the config template (/conf/conf.properties.template) into your own config file (/conf/conf.properties), and update the settings in the file

   ```sh
 HOST=127.0.0.1:xxxx